rmsk2/f256_snake/README.md

 If the game runs too slow for your taste you can try to decrease the value of the constant `GAME_SPEED` which is defined in the file `snake.asm`.
 Unfortuately this also decreases the precision by which the caterpillar can be controlled.

+You can turn off SNES pad support by setting the constant `USE_SNES_PAD` in `main.asm` to 0.
+Doing this allows you to run the program in the emulator.

-Look at the file `levels.asm` in order to find two examples for levels if you want to add your own.
+Look at the file `levels.asm` in order to find three examples for levels if you want to add your own.
 If you want to do that you also have to modify the constant `ASCII_LMAX` to the ASCII value of the highest level number between `0` and `9` in order to make all levels selectable in the "UI".
 If you want to be thorough you can adapt the text values `TXT_START` and `TXT_END` to reflect